CommandShiftHQ/javascript-basics-express/README.md

 This exercise makes use of `javascript-basics` code.
-You will find the code for this here: https://github.com/SanMasood/javascript-basics
+You will find the code for this here: https://github.com/SanMasood/javascript-basics (Thank you [@TimmyDDthe1st](https://github.com/TimmyDDthe1st) for letting me piggyback on some of yours! )

 Copy the files from that project's `src/` folder into a new `lib/` directory in this repository's `src` directory.
 You should end up with the following file structure: